devrhathi/Microservice_with_RabbitMQ/README.md

 - [ ] None of the consumers are printing anything in the logs (console) using python's print statement (even though they are being executed)

 - [ ] Read database not working

+- [ ] All requests are working for the first time, then the consumers stop performing the action